mru00/crane_gps_watch/README.md

 See INSTALL for details.
 Note that it is possible to install without root rights, use the `./configure --prefix=...` option.

+The software also works in windows; compiled with mingw, using the Bloodshed-dev C++.

 Please also have a look at `.travis.yml`, which describes a full build for the [Travis-ci](travis-ci.org) CI platform.